Close

 The Solution: Transparency and documentation are your allies:

-- If you have previous Bangladesh visa history, mention it explicitly in your cover letter
+If you have previous Bangladesh visa history, mention it explicitly in your cover letter with entry and exit dates, demonstrating you departed within authorized periods.

-- For rejections from other countries, provide explanatory letters addressing the circumstances
+For rejections from other countries, provide explanatory letters addressing the circumstances.
+Different countries have different criteria; a Schengen rejection doesn't automatically disqualify you for Bangladesh.

-- Document your compliance history—timely exits from previous visits, tax filings, etc.
+Document your compliance history—timely exits from previous visits, tax filings in India, established business presence, and community ties.

-- If this is your first international business travel, emphasize your established business presence and community ties in India
+If this is your first international business travel, emphasize your established business presence in India, property ownership, family ties, and reasons why you will return after the Bangladesh visit.

 Your Strategic Entry Roadmap